 29 Jan | Posted by Lori Cobb, VMD | no comments |

 Despite much research on the topic, there remains no set “best” age to neuter.
 The best thing to do is discuss the issue with your veterinarian.
-There are breed specific issues that come into play when considering early spay/neuter.
+There are breed specific issues that come into play when considering spay/neuter timing.
+If the caregiver’s main goal is to avoid heat cycles, breeding or unwanted behavior, many veterinarians are recommending surgical altering at 6 months of age.
 Some owners opt to wait until pets are 1-5 years old.
-Given the lack of good knowledge on the topic, many veterinarians are still recommending surgical altering at 6 months of age.
-For shelter and rescue groups, pediatric spay/neuter is the norm to prevent overpopulation.
-Dr. Lori Cobb has performed many of these surgeries.
+Some do not neuter at all.
+For shelter and rescue groups, pediatric spay/neuter (8 weeks of age) is the norm to prevent overpopulation.